 |

-2010-05-05: We are adopting a new airworthiness directive (AD) for the products listed above that would supersede an existing AD.
+2010-24-08: We are adopting a new airworthiness directive (AD) for the products listed above.
 This AD results from mandatory continuing airworthiness information (MCAI) originated by an aviation authority of another country to identify and correct an unsafe condition on an aviation product.
 The MCAI describes the unsafe condition as:

 * * * * *